 6.3 Join Salesforce Developer Forum.

-Developer forum is also another option to learn about Salesforce Developer challenges.
+The developer forum is another option for learning about Salesforce Developer challenges.

 Networking is the key to everything.
 Try to find another developer who is also learning Salesforce.
 You can find them and start a study group.